Tips From My Garden: How to Grow and Use Arugula

 I, possibly, am in denial because I won’t admit that I am a “foodie.”
 Though being witnessed by countless visitors and friends who call asking, “So, what are you doing right now?”
 I do have to admit that I watch a lot of food shows on television.
 I am immersed in the show as I pay close attention to the ingredients the television star chefs mix together to compile masterful meals during the fun and fact-filled half-hour shows.
 And, hear me on this, the show simply must not end until that magical moment when the chefs cut into the food and taste their marvelous creations right before my eyes.

 Arugula in My Garden

 I have an abundance of arugula growing in my back yard.
-This delicate arugula plant has a big flavor.
-It is a plant that is easy to grow and harvest.
-In this publication I share information about arugula, answering basic questions about how to grow, harvest, and store arugula.
+This delicate arugula plant has big flavor, and it is a plant that is easy to grow and harvest.
+In this article, I share information about arugula and answer basic questions about how to grow, harvest, and store arugula.
 Near the end of this publication, I share my favorite (you’ve got to try this) arugula salad recipe.